arthurjohnston/stripe_people/readme.md

-# What Stripe employees say about themselves
+# How Stripe Employees describe themselves

 Over the weekend I was looking into using Stripe for a project.
 While reading their documentation I clicked on their [about page](https://stripe.com/about).
 On it they seem to have pictures of (I believe) all of their employees.
 Scrolling over each of these pictures a short bio pops up.
 Viewing the source, you can see that the bios all look like this: